michelmbem/AddyScript/docs/exceptions.md

 `throw 'message';`

 Of course, you don't have to throw an instance of the **Exception** class.
 But if you throw something else, it will be used as the exception message.

 ### Throw expressions

-There are two cases where a throw statement can be used as an expression (called a **throw expression**):
+There are some cases where a **throw** statement can be used as an expression (called a **throw expression**):

+1. In a ternary conditional expression (?:), any of the results can be a _throw expression_.
+Example:

+    ```JS
+    age = (int) readln('type your age: ');
+    category = (age < 0) ? throw "Age cannot be negative" :
+               (age < 13) ? 'child' :
+               (age < 20) ? 'teenager' :
+               (age < 65) ? 'adult' :
+               'senior';
+    ```

-1. In a logical expression with the **??** operator, the right operand can be a _throw expression_.
+2. In a logical expression with the **??** operator, the right operand can be a _throw expression_.
 That syntax has a similar effect to using the postfix **!** operator but it gives us control over the message of the exception that is thrown when the first operand is empty.
 Example:

     ```JS
     name = readln('type a number: ') ?? throw "You didn't type any name";
     ```

-2. As seen in the pattern matching section, a switch expression can throw an exception when a pattern is matched.
+3. As seen in the pattern matching section, a switch expression can throw an exception when a pattern is matched.
 Example:

     ```JS
     score = getScore();